Complete Epoxy Resin Countertop Tutorial

 For example: If you calculated 2m² or less then order the '2sqm' kit.
 If you calculated 4m² then order two of the '2sqm' kits.
 For 8m², order a '6sqm' and a '2sqm' kit.

 If you're ordering resin and pigments separately, the table below shows you how much resin and typical quantities for pigments you'll need to cover different areas:

 |Tints & Accents**||1g||2g||3g||4g||5g||6g|

 *Strong Colours –CULR pigments or SHIMR powders.
-These quantities would product strong, vibrant colours that would be the main colour(s) of the countertop.
+These quantities would produce strong, vibrant colours that would be the main colour(s) of the countertop.
 It's possible that you may be ok to use a

 Dividing up the Work